nus-cs1010/2324-s1/docs/27-stdio.md

-# Unit 28: Standard I/O Functions
+# Unit 27: Standard I/O Functions

 We have been shielding you from the pain and pitfalls of using C I/O functions.
-Since you are close to "graduate" from CS1010, this is a good time to show you what the real world is like.
+Since you are close to "graduating" from CS1010, this is a good time to show you what the real world is like.

 ## printf